delton137/delton137.github.io/_posts/2017-11-21-resources-for-learning-machine-learning.md

 Foundations of Machine Learning,<a href="http://www.amazon.com/dp/026201825X"> Mehryar Mohri, Afshin Rostamizadeh, Ameet Talwalkar</a>

-Learning From Data, <a href="http://www.amazon.com/gp/product/1600490069">Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-Tien Lin</a>
+Learning From Data, <a href="http://www.amazon.com/gp/product/1600490069">Yaser S. Abu-Mostafa, Malik Magdon-Ismail, Hsuan-Tien Lin</a> - one of the most popular texts, presents a more rigorous statistical learning perspective.

 All of Statistics, <a href="http://www.amazon.com/All-Statistics-Statistical-Inference-Springer/dp/0387402721">Larry Wasserman</a>